GaloisInc/BESSPIN-Voting-System-Demonstrator-2019/docs/system-description/protocol.md

    into a CVR, the PBS commits to that interpretation and emits a receipt R, and the voter V is asked if he or she wishes to *cast* or *challenge* the device.
+   @design dmz I think there is a verification step missing here, in the case of a hand marked paper ballot being scanned.
+In order for the PBS to commit to an interpretation of a hand marked ballot, the voter should in some way acknowledge that the interpretation matches their choices.
+   Otherwise, a subsequent voter challenge of the ballot will be significantly less useful, because an _honest_ machine that simply interpreted a mark incorrectly (because of either a scan error or a marking error) will be indistinguishable from a _dishonest_ machine;
+   contrast with the BMD-only scenario with direct generation of CVRs, where a mismatch on a challenged, voter-verified ballot actually means that the the machine _knowingly encrypted the wrong thing_ (because it had direct access to the voter's choices at input time).
+I suppose that this inability to distinguish between incompetence and malice is also the case with current risk-limiting audits, assuming that all ballots are voter-verified, because voters don't get to see the CVR generation stage... but it seems to me that we can do better.
    @design dmz I don't believe that it is reasonable, from a security perception point of view, to have the ballot scanning device be the same device that decides whether a ballot is cast or challenged.
 It is